jsenv/core/docs/building/readme.md

 <details>
   <summary>See details on how import maps improves cache reuse</summary>

-Without import maps changing a file content update its unique url with hash and all files referencing that url (directrly or indirectly) must be updated.
+Without import maps, changing a file content updates its unique url with hash and all files referencing that url (directly or indirectly) must be updated.
 To illustrate, let's say you have three js files:
 `main.js` importing `dependency.js` which is importing `foo.js`.
 You have a dependency tree between files that looks like this:

 ```console